Why People Hate EIG Companies

 You can double-check almost every hosting company by simple Google and Wikipedia search.
 With EIG companies the information is not always in plain sight.
 Many think this is intentional.

 The business model of EIG is to buy a company but to let it continue running under its old name.
 During this time they regularly move the operations under their main umbrella.
+When you go to the EIG website and look at their brands, only a few of the hosting companies they’ve purchased over the years are actually shown.

 So, the name will remain the same, but the business model will usually change.
 This hits the old users the hardest, but it also creates a problem for the new users.
 Many times they’re reading (positive) reviews online, left by happy customers before the transition happened.